NoobSupreme1one/Omnigen/README.md

 - Node.js 18+ and npm
 - API Keys for:
   - Google Gemini (for content generation)
+  - Google Cloud with Imagen enabled (for image generation)
   - Perplexity AI (for research, optional)
-  - OpenAI (for cover generation, optional)
 - Supabase account (for database and authentication)

 ### Installation